-In our Ask Yoast videos, we answer your SEO questions.
-Today’s question comes from Tristan.
-Tristan wonders what to do when he wants to optimize a page for a phrase with a keyword that he already optimized another page for:
+Tristan sent us a question on the subject.
+He wondered what to do when he wants to optimize a page for a keyphrase containing a keyword that he already optimized another page for:

 Ask Yoast series